 Electronics waste or "E-waste" is the outdated and obsolete electronics that you no longer want, and it's a waste stream that's growing fast.
 Many electronics, especially TVs and computers, contain toxic materials such as lead, cadmium and mercury.
 Reusing and recycling electronics keeps these toxic materials out of our landfills and also recovers valuable resources.

-Among the items accepted for recycling:
+Among the items accepted for recycling for no charge:

 - Office equipment - Copy machines, cellular and land-line telephones, fax machines, calculators